The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Pigment biocompatibility

-Short definition: The degree to which a pigment is compatible with biological tissues.
+Short definition: The degree to which a pigment is compatible with biological tissue.

-Pigment biocompatibility assesses how well a tattoo pigment is tolerated by the body without causing inflammatory, allergic, or toxic reactions.
-It varies according to the chemical composition of the pigments and directly influences the risk of complications during tattoo removal: some poorly biocompatible pigments may release toxic substances when fragmented.
+Pigment biocompatibility assesses how well a tattoo pigment is tolerated by the body without causing an inflammatory, allergic or toxic reaction.
+It varies with the chemical composition of the pigments and directly influences the risk of complications during removal: some poorly biocompatible pigments can release toxic substances when they fragment.

 See also: Organic pigment, Inorganic pigment, Xenobiotic.

-Short definition: An immediate, temporary white reaction visible after laser passage.
+Short definition: The immediate, temporary white reaction visible after the laser passes.

-Whitening, also called frosting, is an immediate skin reaction that appears as a white-gray discoloration on the surface of the treated tattoo within seconds after the laser shot.
-This phenomenon is linked to the rapid formation of gas microbubbles (cavitation) caused by vaporization of intracellular water.
-Frosting is a positive clinical sign: it confirms that the laser has effectively interacted with the pigments.
+Whitening, known as frosting, is an immediate skin reaction that appears as a white-grey colouring on the surface of the treated tattoo within seconds of the laser pulse.
+The phenomenon is linked to the rapid formation of microscopic gas bubbles (cavitation) resulting from the vaporisation of intracellular water.
+Frosting is a positive indicator: it confirms that the laser has interacted with the pigments.

 See also: Cavitation, Photoacoustic effect, Fluence.